Skip to content

 Validator, converter, completer, activator creationDirect new X() calls

-Field set (field.set(instance, value))Cached Field + fieldSetter accessor
+Field set (field.set(instance, value))Direct assignment or cached Field accessor

-Field reset (clear between parses)Cached Field + fieldResetter accessor
+Field reset (clear between parses)Direct assignment or cached Field accessor

 @ParentCommand injection (field scanning + set)Direct parentCommandInjector

-Mixin field resolution (getField + setAccessible)Cached mixin Field + two-step accessor
+Mixin field resolution (getField + setAccessible)Direct mixin field access or cached Field

 Generated Code